Ads97/DealBench/improvements.md

-Things to check:
+Things to do:
-1. add logging changes
-2. test tournament. what's max batch size?
-3. get claude sonnet to work
-4. begin tournament!
+1. run more games at the same time
+2. find a way to reduce gemini and claude costs

 Tournament
 Players: